-Don’t panic.The first thing you should know is that muscle memory is a real thing and once you return to training you’ll see for yourself.
+In addition, you have probably heard about muscle memory.
 Muscles don’t forget everything they’ve learned.
 It’s all very scientific, but in a simplified version: incredibly, your muscles have some kind of memory of their previous state.
-Although they might become smaller, if you’ve trained them before, they will regain strength and size much quicker this time round.
+Although they might become smaller, if you’ve trained them before, they will regain strength and size much quicker this time around.
 Keep that in mind.
 It’s important that you know a little time off isn’t going to make much difference.
 Your muscles will still be there, ready to get back to work when you are.

 Should you train on an injury?

 Probably best to hold back on doing a full Helios, Aphrodite or Bastet, but there are other forms of training you can do to maintain your progress and your muscles: